WaveBeans/wave-blog/using-jupyter/readme.md

  **FFT Spectrogram with Hamming window function**

  ![FFT Spectrogram with Triangular window function](fft-hamming.png "FFT Spectrogram with Triangular window function")

+As you can see `hamming` window is more exact in detecting the frequencies in frequency domain, but probably in time domain or some other use case `triangular` would benefit of being not that exact.

+## Conclusion

+During the course of this article we've learnt:

+* The basics of using Kotlin with Data Science tool Jupyter.
+* How to use Jupyter Notebooks with WaveBeans in two different scenarios: short and long signal.
+* How to evaluate WaveBeans streams using different mechanism: sequence and multi-threaded mode.
+* How to use WaveBeans HTTP Table Service API to keep the data and then share it to use in external systems.
+* How different the FFT when applied different window functions over the same signal.

 ## Resources